dshaw1/ruby-ptv-api/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/dshaw1/ruby-ptv-api.
+Bug reports and pull requests are welcome.
+Just create a new branch for your feature, add the appropriate tests and open a pull request.

 ## License